AdiPassover/Tree-Iterators-GUI/README.md

 In order to display the ree using the GUI, use the function ```display()```.
 The GUI will display the tree and allow the user to traverse it using buttons.

+## How to run

+To run the project, you will first have to build the makefile using the following command:

+    qmake project.pro

+Then, you will be able to run Demo.cpp, which contains a demonstration of the tree and the GUI using:

+    make

+or

+    make tree

+In order to run the tests, use the following command:

+    make test

+You can also use the shell script ```run.sh``` to build and run the project:

+    ./run.sh

+Don't forget to give the script execution permissions:

+    chmod +x run.sh

 ### Complex

 I've also added a Complex number class, which the tree supports as well.
 The Complex class supports the operations: +, -, *, /, ==, !=, <= and >= and also has a ```toString()``` function.

+## Libraries used

+I've used the standard C++ libraries for standard containers and algorithms such as vector and queue, as well as the QT library for the GUI.

+## Hierarchy

+The project is divided into the following files:

+- ```Demo.cpp```: Contains a demonstration of the tree and the GUI.
+- ```Tree.cpp```: Contains the tree class and the iterators.
+It contains an abstract TreeIterator class and an iterator class for each traversal method mentioned above that extends TreeIterator.
+- ```Node.cpp```: Contains the Node class, which contains a value and a list of children.
+- ```Complex.cpp```: Contains the complex number class.
+- ```Screen.cpp```: Contains the GUI class that controls the displaying of the tree and the buttons.
+- ```Constants.hpp```: Contains the constants used in the project.
+- ```Test.cpp```: Contains the tests for the project.